jakewisse/dont-be-a-git/slides/intro.md

 - So too with Git.
 When you're stuck using basic commands and not peeking behind the curtains, it's like staying in Insert mode and using the arrow keys.
-- Like with source control, at first you have this idea that the tool is secondary to what you're making with it.
+- Like with source control, at first you have this idea that the tool is secondary to what you're making with it. **But**, if you invest in gaining deep knowledge of the tool, there are many benefits to be had.

 @@@